Safety is at the core. We bridge the gap between aerospace and robotics with efficiency and performance.

 CEO & Co-Founder

 Sanjiv leads the technical and business strategy for the company.
 He brings 25 years of experience in autonomous ground and air vehicles operating in extreme environments.
 Key area of his expertise are in perception and planning for air and ground vehicles.
 In addition, he specializes in the coordination of teams of (human and robotic) agents performing complex tasks.
-Sanjiv obtained his PhD in Robotics at Carnegie Mellon University in 1995 and has since been on the faculty at the Robotics Institute.
-Sanjiv is the Editor in Chief of the Journal of Field Robotics.
+Sanjiv obtained his PhD in Robotics at Carnegie Mellon University in 1995.
 Near Earth is his third commercial venture.

 COO & Co-Founder